 HOA and COVID-19 Vaccine: What Associations Can Do

-At this point, you know that requiring residents to get vaccinated is clearly a bad idea.
+At this point, requiring residents to get the vaccine is not a good idea.
 But, what can you do to make the community a healthier and safer place for everyone?

 It is also a good idea to regularly share CDC advisories with the members of the community.
 Educating people will help them realize the importance of the COVID-19 vaccine.